evrichter/evrichter/README.md

 ## Hi there 👋 I'm Eva

 ### 👩‍💻 About Me
-I am a Data Analytics / Data Science trainee at Previsionz with an academic background in Language Science and Technology (M.Sc., Saarland University).
+I am a **Data Analytics / Data Science Trainee** at Previsionz with an academic background in **Language Science and Technology** (M.Sc., Saarland University).
 My experience covers natural language processing, psycholinguistics, machine learning, and speech technology, gained through research projects, coursework, and working student roles.
-Before that, I completed a B.A. in Linguistics and Translation, where I first explored machine translation evaluation and developed a lasting interest in AI and language technology.
+Before that, I completed a B.A. in **Linguistics and Translation**, where I first explored machine translation evaluation and developed a lasting interest in AI and language technology.
 For more details, see my [personal website](https://evrichter.github.io).

 ---